 - When standing, keep your weight balanced evenly on both feet

 - Use a chair that has lower back support and is the right height for the work you do.
 Periodically switch your sitting position or walk around the office to relieve pressure on your lower back.

 - Always sleep on a firm surface.
 Sleeping in the fetal position, on your side with your knees drawn up towards your stomach, can help open up the joints in the spine and relieve pressure on the lower back.

 - When lifting heavy items, bend your knees, pull your stomach muscles in, and keep your head down and in line with a straight back.
 Keep the heavy object close to your body and do not twist.

-Excess weight around the waist can strain the muscles in the lower back.
-A healthy diet can help you:
+Excess weight around the waist can strain the muscles in the lower back.6 A healthy diet can help you:6,7

 - Lose weight if you are overweight or maintain weight if it is at a healthy level.

-- Keep your spine and bones strong by providing vitamins and minerals such as calcium, phosphorous, vitamin D.3
+- Keep your spine and bones strong by providing vitamins and minerals such as calcium, magnesium, vitamin D.

 - Flexion exercise: Involves bending forward.
 It reduces pressure on the nerves, stretches the back and hip muscles, and strengthens the abdominal muscles.